foliovision/fv-wordpress-flowplayer/readme.txt

 == Upgrade Notice ==

+= 6.1 =

+* Make sure to clear your CDN of Minify cache after upgrading!

 = 6.0.5.13 =

 * New Shortcode Editor!
 Better looking, with improved workflow and video preview functionality.